pasard/transcribe-and-comprehend/README.md

-# Welcome to your CDK Python project!
+# Welcome to this Amazon Transcribe & Comprehend CDK Python project!

-This is a simple project for Python development with CDK.
-It leverages Amazon Transcribe and Amazon Comprehend.
+This is a simple project for Python development with CDK, illustrating how to leverage Amazon Transcribe and Amazon Comprehend (and also Amazon Translate).

 ## A. General instructions